 - $100,000 Settlement for a multi-car accident that resulted in neck surgery; maximum settlement awarded

-SCHEDULE YOUR FREE CONSULTATION WITH A FORT LAUDERDALE AUTO ACCIDENT ATTORNEY TODAY
+SCHEDULE YOUR FREE CONSULTATION WITH A FORT LAUDERDALE & WEST PALM BEACH AUTO ACCIDENT ATTORNEY TODAY

 If you or a loved one has fallen victim to somebody else’s negligence behind the wheel, it is imperative that you get in touch with an auto accident attorney as soon as possible.
 The right car accident lawyer can guide you through the entirety of the personal injury process.
 Consider working with the attorneys at Weinstein Legal, who will work hard to secure the damages you need during this difficult time.

 Weinstein Legal’s personal injury lawyers understand that car accidents can happen at any time and anywhere, which is why we are always available to take your call.
-We take cases throughout South Florida and the Treasure Coast through our Fort Lauderdale office.Contact Us Today
+We take cases throughout South Florida and the Treasure Coast from our Fort Lauderdale and West Palm Beach offices.Contact Us Today